Oklahoma City Truck Accident Lawyer

 Collectively, our Oklahoma City personal injury lawyers have 60+ years of legal experience.
 Some of that experience includes time spent working for some of the very adversaries you’re likely to face – insurance companies.
 So, we’re uniquely prepared to help you assert your rights, demand just compensation, and walk away with the money you deserve.

-When you turn to McGuire Law Firm, expect us to:
+When you turn to McGuire Law Firm, expect our attorneys to:

 - Investigate the circumstances of your Oklahoma trucking accident

-- Coordinate with accident experts and injury specialists as we analyze, build, and value your claim
+- Coordinate with accident experts and injury specialists as our attorneys analyze, build, and value your claim

-- Gather relevant information and evidence that might be beneficial to your case, including trucking logs, communication reports, service records, and prior accident reports
+- Gather relevant information and evidence that might be beneficial to your case, including trucking logs, communication reports, service and legal records, and prior accident reports

 - Handle all conversations with other parties and their insurance providers on your behalf